genevate/style_guides/communication/group_chat.md

     * Development Notifications - For automated notifications like Git updates, build failures, deployments, etc.
     * Demos - For end-of-week demos to show off the week's cumulative work.
 Doesn't have to limited to end-of-week but can be anytime there is something of interest to share.
-    * Watercooler - For general converstations, what people are doing in their spare time, vacation experiences, etc.
-    * After Hours - For news and information people might want to share for after hours adventures, gatherings, etc.
+    * After Hours - News and information related to after hours adventures, gatherings, etc. Examples:
+        * Snow - Ski/snowboarding information and events.
+        * Games - Video/board game information and events.
 0. Tips
     * Only keep chat rooms open that are of value and critical to getting the job done.
 The rest can be entered as time allows.